-3 December 2018, that alleged that MIP committed eleven violations of the Regulations.

-&lt;sup>1The Regulations originally issued under the Export Administration Act of 1979, as amended, 50 U.S.C.§§ 4601-4623 (Supp.
+UNITED STATES OF AMERICA DEPARTMENT OF COMMERCE In the Matter of ) Honeywell Middle East FZE (Dubai) ) Case No. 19-07 ORDER The Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), has determined to initiate an administrative proceeding pursuant to the Export Administration Regulations (currently codified at 15 C.F.R.
+Parts 730-774 (2019)) (the "Regulations"), against Honeywell Middle East FZE (Dubai) ("Honeywell Middle East"), a controlled-in-fact foreign affiliate of Honeywell International Inc, a domestic concern, based on allegations set forth in the Proposed Charging Letter, dated 30 August 2019, that alleged that Honeywell Middle East committed three violations of the Regulations. &lt;sup>1 The Regulations originally issued under the Export Administration Act of 1979, as amended, 50 U.S.C. §§ 4601-4623 (Supp.
 III 2015) ("the EAA"), which lapsed on August 21, 2001.
 The President, through Executive Order 13,222 of August 17, 2001 (3 C.F.R., 2001 Comp.
-783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 8, 2018 (83 Fed.
+783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 14, 2019 (84 Fed.
 Reg.
-39871 (August 13, 2018)), continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701, et seq.
+41881 (August 15, 2019)), continued the Regulations in full force and effect under the International Emergency Economic Powers Act (50 U.S.C. § 1701, et seq.
 (2012)) ("IEEPA").
 On August 13, 2018, the President signed into law the John S. McCain National Defense Authorization Act for Fiscal Year 2019, which includes the Export Control Reform Act of 2018, Title XVII, Subtitle B of Pub.
-L.115-232 ("ECRA").
+L. 115-232 ("ECRA").
 The Anti-Boycott Act of 2018, Title XVII, Subtitle B, Part II of Pub.
-L.115-232, is a subpart of ECRA.
+L. 115-232, is a subpart of ECRA.
 ECRA provides permanent authority for the Regulations.
-While Section 1766 of ECRA repeals the provisions of the EAA (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all rules and regulation that were made or issued under the EAA, including as continued in effect pursuant to IEEPA, and were in effect as of the date of enactment of ECRA (August 13, 2018), shall continue in effect according to their terms until modified, superceded, set aside or revoked through action undertaken pursuant to the authority provided under ECRA.
+While Section 1766 of ECRA repeals the provisions of the EAA (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all rules and regulations that were made or issued under the EAA, including as continued in effect pursuant to IEEPA, and were in effect as of ECRA's date of enactment (August 13, 2018), shall continue in effect according to their terms until modified, superseded, set aside, or revoked through action undertaken pursuant to the authority provided under ECRA.
 Specifically, the charges are: